withastro/adapters/packages/netlify/README.md

 > **Note**
 > You can still include a `public/_redirects` file for manual redirects.
 Any redirects you specify in the redirects config are appended to the end of your own.

-### On-demand Builders
+### Replacing On-demand Builders

 In v3 of this plugin, there was support for [Netlify On-demand Builders](https://docs.netlify.com/configure-builds/on-demand-builders/).
-They are not supported by v4 of this anymore.
-If you are using On-Demand-Builders, please use [fine-grained cache control instead](https://www.netlify.com/blog/swr-and-fine-grained-cache-control/):
+Support for this was removed from the plugin, and it's recommended to use [fine-grained cache control instead](https://www.netlify.com/blog/swr-and-fine-grained-cache-control/):

 ```diff lang="astro"
 ---